waltonjones/or_methods_authorea/title.md

-Interactome analysis of the olfactory receptor co-receptor (Orco) in adult Drosophila
+Protein-protein interaction analysis of Orco in adult Drosophila